 Yes, it’s yoga, but it’s also great for runners!
 Place hands and feet shoulder width apart with about four feet between hands and toes.
 Try to create a straight line from your head to tailbone as you lift it upward.
 Bend through one knee and press the opposite heel into the floor.
 Notice the release of your calf muscles as you switch from one side to the other eventually pressing both heels toward the floor.
 If it’s too intense for the shoulders, place your hands on the seat of a chair instead.

 Stretching the Hamstrings, Groin, and Quadriceps

-Stretching the hips by placing one foot in front with knee aligned over ankle and the other foot back with toes tucked under is a common stretch.
+Stretching the hips by placing one foot in front with your knee aligned over the ankle and the other foot back with toes tucked under is a common stretch.
 Take it to the next step by dropping the back knee and the top of the back foot down to the ground.
 Notice how this increases the intensity from the groin all the way down the front line of the leg.
 Next, shift your hips backwards until your front leg straightens.
 Lean your chest over the front leg and say hello to your hamstrings!